BradleyDickson/ABPenabledGROMACS/README.md

 The biasing code can be found [here].
 There are comments and the code is easy to read if you can stomach going back to 1985.
 You wont need a DeLorean.

-All the things required for building simulation inputs are also included in the [ALANINEsystem] sub directory.
+All the things required for building simulation inputs are also included in the [ALANINEsystem] subdirectory.

 # To Build:
 1. Go to the ABPenabledGROMACS directory.